 161 – 180 AD

-The emperor of Rome for almost two decades, Marcus Aurelius was the most powerful and influential man in the world.
+Marcus Aurelius, Rome’s emperor for almost two decades, was one of those time’s most powerful and influential men.

-Although Marcus was a powerful ruler, his problems appear similar to the daily issues we all face.
+Although Marcus was a powerful ruler, his problems appear similar to our daily issues.

 - he felt anxious about his son getting sick;